AbuZar-Ansarii/PrivatePixelPrompt/README.md

 | Slow Generation | The model may be too large for your RAM.
 Try a smaller model (e.g., Gemma 2 2B). |

 ---
+## Privacy Policy
+PortableLM runs 100% offline after initial setup.
+No data—including chat history, generated images, or voice outputs—ever leaves your machine.
+No telemetry, no analytics, no cloud dependencies, no hidden phone-home requests.

+What we do NOT collect:

+Personal information

+Usage statistics

+AI prompts or responses

+Generated content

+Hardware or system data

+Third-party models: The LLM, image generation, and TTS models you download run locally and do not transmit data externally.
+Review each model's license individually (e.g., Llama 3, Gemma 2, Stable Diffusion) if you require specific compliance.

+#### By using PortableLM, you retain full ownership of all content you generate.

 ## License